danialfarid/ng-file-upload/README.md

 Upload.jsonBlob(obj)
 /* converts the value to json to send data as json string.
 Same as angular.toJson(obj) */ Upload.json(obj)
-/* converts a dataUrl to Blob object. var blob = upload.dataUrltoBlob(dataurl, name);
+/* converts a dataUrl to Blob object.*/ var blob = upload.dataUrltoBlob(dataurl, name);
 /* returns true if there is an upload in progress.
 Can be used to prompt user before closing browser tab */ Upload.isUploadInProgress() boolean